Culinary Herbs

 Growing Conditions

-Fertilizer for 1,000m²: check_circle Organic Manure: 1.0 - 1.5 tons check_circle Super Phosphate: 25 - 30kg check_circle Potassium Chloride: 15 - 18kg check_circle NPK: 40 - 50kg * Method: Basal application of all organic fertilizer, super phosphate, 1/3 NPK, and 1/3 potassium into furrows or on bed surface.
+Fertilizer for 1,000m²: Organic Manure: 1.0 - 1.5 tons Super Phosphate: 25 - 30kg Potassium Chloride: 15 - 18kg NPK: 40 - 50kg * Method: Basal application of all organic fertilizer, super phosphate, 1/3 NPK, and 1/3 potassium into furrows or on bed surface.
 Mix well with soil before planting.
 3. Propagation Method Can be propagated sexually (seeds) or asexually (cuttings).
 30-35 days after sowing, when plants have 4-5 true leaves, transplant to field.
 If using cuttings, choose healthy plants free from pests, cut branches near the base (5-6cm lengths).
 4. Planting Distance Rows 20-25cm apart, plants 15-20cm apart.
 Insert cuttings 2-3cm deep into soil (at least 1-2 nodes in soil).
 Cover and press soil gently to encourage rooting.
 Transplanting seedlings follows similar methods.
 5. Care Watering: Water twice daily after planting.
-Once rooted (2-3 days), water once daily depending on humidity.
+Once rooted (2-3 days), once daily depending on humidity.
 Use clean water.
 Avoid flooding furrows.
 Cultivation: After rooting, loosen soil, earth up slightly, and weed.
 Top Dressing: When plants recover, apply first top dressing (1% solution or dry application followed by watering).
 Total mineral fertilizer: 20kg/1000m².
 Apply second top dressing after harvest.
 Pests: Basil generally has few pests.
-Prevention through good cultivation techniques is best. inventory_2 IV.
+Prevention through good cultivation techniques is best.
+IV.
 HARVEST Harvesting: First harvest 35-40 days after planting.
 Subsequent harvests every 15 days.
 Usually left loose (not bundled), or branches cut (in the South).
 Seed Production: Select healthy plants, harvest whole plant in July-August, dry on tarp (not directly on brick/cement).
 Yield: approx. 25-30kg/1000m².
-Fertilizer (per 1,000m²) compost 1.0-1.5 Tons Organic science 40-50 kg NPK science 25-30 kg Super Phosphate science 15-18 kg Potassium Chloride Growth Process Sow / Plant
+Fertilizer (per 1,000m²) 1.0-1.5 Tons Organic 40-50 kg NPK 25-30 kg Super Phosphate 15-18 kg Potassium Chloride Growth Process Sow / Plant

 Late Aug - Sep.